NethServer/docs/administrator-manual/en/chat.rst

 The :index:`chat` service uses the standard protocol :index:`Jabber`/:index:`XMPP` and support TLS on standard ports (5222 or 5223).

-.. note::       With TLS capabilities, stricly configured servers will reject connections with your Ejabberd server
-                if the SSL/TLS certificate doesn't match the domain name and the two subdomains ``pubsub.*`` and ``conference.*``.
-                This certificate can be obtained for free with Let's encrypt.

 The main features are:

 * Messaging between users of the system